Club: 1. FC Köln | Opening: 2004 | Capacity: 50,000 (8,175 standing)

 History and description

-The RheinEnergieStadion was built to replace the old Müngersdorfer Stadion with the perspective of Cologne being one of the host cities of the 2006 World Cup.
+RheinEnergieStadion was built to replace Cologne’s old Müngersdorfer Stadion with the perspective of the city being one of the host cities of the 2006 World Cup.

 The stadium can be easily reached by car from the A1 motorway, which runs west of the city.
 Take exit 103 and follow the Aachener Straße east towards the city centre.
 After a little more than a kilometre the stadium will turn up on your right.
 Following the Aachener Straße further east will get you to the city centre of Cologne.